ApiLogicServer/Docs/docs/Sample-Integration.md

 * Ad Hoc Integration - remote customers and organizations (Accounting, Sales) can similarly meet their own needs

-#### Avoid ETL

-Tradtional internal integration often involves ETL - Extract, Transfer and Load.
+> **Avoid ETL:** Tradtional internal integration often involves ETL - Extract, Transfer and Load.
 That is, each requesting system runs nightly programs to Extract the needed data, Transfer it to their location, and Load it for local access the next day.
-This requires app dev for the extract, considerable bandwidth - all to see stale data.

-In many cases, this might be simply to lookup a client's address.
+This requires app dev for the extract, considerable bandwidth - all to see stale data.<br><br>In many cases, this might be simply to lookup a client's address.
 For such requests, self-serve APIs can avoid ETL overhead, and provide current data.

 &nbsp;

-### UI App Dev
+### UI App Dev on self-serve APIs

 UI apps depend, of course, on APIs.
 While these can be custom, the sheer number of such requests places a burden on the server team.
 As for ad hoc integrations, a better approach is self-serve APIs.